Read

 FuN: How did you react to this news?

-Karina: I replied, "If you don't like me telling you what to do, then do it first."
-But right there, I was now faced with a reality that I could no longer ignore.
+Karina: I responded, “If they don’t like being told what to do, then they should just do it sooner.”
+But right there, I was faced with a reality I could no longer ignore.

-I kept reading the feedback from my colleagues, and then it started to dawn on me.
+I kept reading my colleagues’ feedback, and that’s when it really started to sink in.

-Now all the feedback I had received before made sense to me.
-In a way, I had already received these signals, but I had decided to ignore them.
+Suddenly, all the feedback I had received before made sense.
+In some way, I had already been getting these signals, but I had chosen to ignore them.

 Reality hit me like a bucket of cold water.
-I no longer felt powerful, but rather vulnerable.
+I no longer felt powerful; I felt vulnerable.

-I spent weeks tormenting myself over everything.
-Everything I did wrong, the working relationships I damaged, my reputation I tarnished.
+I spent weeks tormenting myself over everything, everything I did wrong, the work relationships I damaged, my reputation that I had stained.

-I talked to my manager, colleagues, partner, and friends.
-Then I started working on myself.
-I thought that if I had been selected for that program, it was because they wanted to give me the tools to grow.
-So, it was up to me to take advantage of the learning opportunity.
+I talked with my leader, colleagues, my partner, and friends.
+Then I got to work on myself.
+I realized that if I had been selected for that program, it was because they wanted to give me tools to grow.
+So it was up to me to take the learning.

-Karina: I couldn't hold on to the bitterness of this experience anymore .
-I had to start building trust with my colleagues, show more empathy, and let them see my human side.
+Karina: I couldn’t stay stuck in the bitterness of that experience.
+I had to start rebuilding trust with my colleagues by showing more empathy and letting my human side be seen.

-I learned that you should not treat people as you would like to be treated, but rather as they would like to be treated; and that you can achieve results without neglecting manners.
+I learned that you shouldn’t treat people the way you would like to be treated, but rather the way they would like to be treated, and that you can achieve results without neglecting how you get there.

-I stayed in touch with the workshop facilitator, and later he said something to me that I will never forget and always try to remember when I find myself in a difficult situation:
+I stayed in touch with the workshop facilitator, and later he shared a phrase that I’ve never forgotten and try to remember whenever I find myself in a difficult situation:

-Those were years of learning to better regulate my emotions.
-Some time later, the organization gave me the opportunity to demonstrate the leadership I was aspiring to.
-I had bigger projects and critical experiences where I was under a lot of pressure and had to balance delivering results without neglecting the human side.
-Now, with a larger team and my new role as a mother, I have to put myself to the test in the face of new challenges.
+It took years to learn how to better regulate my emotions.
+Over time, the organization gave me the opportunity to demonstrate the leadership I aspired to.
+I took on bigger projects and critical experiences under a lot of pressure, balancing delivering results with the human side.
+Now, with a larger team and my new role as a mother, I’m being tested again with new challenges.

 Am I a great leader who no longer makes these mistakes?
-Definitely not, but I decided to pay more attention to how to inspire rather than impose, to lead with a balance between head and heart.
+Definitely not.
+But I chose to pay more attention to inspiring rather than imposing, to leading with a balance between head and heart.

 💡 Key learnings…